The case of HD 106906 debris disc: A binary's revenge: You may wish the binary away, but the disc knows otherwise: Critical spatio-temporal scales

-The LS in question reflects the long-term evolution of the disc, its steady state architecture.
-However, the binary, and disc along with it, are a mere 13 Myrs old, so it becomes important to assess relevant timescales in planetesimal dynamics, partly to situate the disc temporally vis a vis any steady state, but also to further capture through competing time scales what we emphasised with spatial considerations.
-In so doing, it seemed reasonable to isolate the contribution of each perturber before combining them into a continuous whole: \begin{itemize} \item We first consider the stellar binary acting alone as it causes the node of a planetesimal to precess about the binary's angular momentum vector with period: $P_{\rm nodal} = \frac{2\pi}{\Dot{\Omega}}$, where the nodal precession rate, $\Dot{\Omega}$, is given by \citep{farago2010high}:
+The Laplace surface in question captures an idealized configuration to which a dissipative particulate disc is expected to settle.
+However, the binary, and disc along with it, are a mere 13 Myrs old, so it becomes important to assess relevant timescales of planetesimal dynamics, partly to situate the disc temporally vis a vis any steady state, but also to further capture through competing time scales what we emphasised with spatial considerations.
+In so doing, it seemed reasonable to isolate the contribution of each perturber before combining them into a continuous whole: \begin{itemize} \item We first consider the stellar binary acting alone as it causes the node of a planetesimal to precess about the binary's angular momentum vector with period: $P_{\rm nodal} = {2\pi}/{\Dot{\Omega}}$, where the nodal precession rate, $\Dot{\Omega}$, is given by \citep{farago2010high}

 Here $n_{\rm AB}$ is the mean motion of the inner binary, while $a, e,$ and $i$ refer to the orbital semi-major axis, eccentricity, and inclination of the planetesimal in question.
 In Figure \ref{fig_timescales}, we display in red the range of binary-induced nodal precession timescales for relevant combinations of debris disc orbital elements (i.e., $a\in[20,150]$ AU; $e\in[0,0.8]$; $i\in[0,80]$) and variations of $n_{\rm AB}$.
-Evidently, planetesimals closer to the stellar binary precess much faster [$\sim 10^6$ yrs around 30 AU] than those in the outskirts of the disc [$\sim 10^8$ yrs around 150 AU].
-For particles around the Laplace radius, binary-induced precessional timescale is interestingly comparable to the age of the system, $\simeq 10-30$ Myrs.
+Evidently, planetesimals closer to the stellar binary precess much faster [$\sim10^6$ yr around 30 AU] than those in the outskirts of the disc [$\sim10^8$ yr around 150 AU].
+For particles around the Laplace radius, binary-induced precession timescale is interestingly comparable to the age of the system, $\simeq 10-30$ Myrs.

-\item We then switch off the stellar binary, and consider the forcing of a planetary companion which when sufficiently inclined (and eccentric) can drive planetesimals into Kozai-Lidov cycling with an average period of \citep{antognini2015timescales}:
+\item We then model the binary as a point mass, and consider the forcing of a planetary companion which when sufficiently inclined (and eccentric) can drive planetesimals into Kozai-Lidov cycling with an average period of \citep{antognini2015timescales}:

 where the secular timescale $t_{\rm sec}$ is given by

 and the dimensionless coefficient $\varepsilon_{\rm o}$ is defined as

 In Figure \ref{fig_timescales}, we display in blue the range of timescales associated with this regime.
 As expected, the timescale of K-L cycling is longest where that of binary-induced precession is shortest, and shortest in the outer parts of the disc, where it is slightly longer than the age of the system [$\simeq 2\times 10^7$ yrs around 150 AU].